anand-reddi/Remind-itt/README.md

 ## Remind itt

 Remind itt is a task + reminder app built with React.
-It includes a dashboard view, a calendar view, recent tasks, and settings, and is set up to run as a PWA on the web and as a Capacitor app for Android.
+It includes a dashboard view, a calendar view, recent tasks, and settings, and is set up to run as a PWA on the web and as a Capacitorr app for Android.

 ## Features